Soft bounds for local triple products and the subconvexity-QUE implication for $\mathrm{GL}_2$: Introduction

 with $C(\dotsb)$ the analytic conductor (see \S\ref{sec:cq20musxtb}) and with explicit dependence upon the $K$-type of $\varphi_3$ (polynomial or better).
 From this estimate, it is immediate that subconvexity in the $\pi_1$-aspect for $L(\tfrac{1}{2}, \pi_1 \times \tilde{\pi}_1 \times \pi_3)$ implies general effective forms of quantum unique ergodicity (see e.g.\ Theorem~\ref{theorem:cq2018exw2}).

 The bounds obtained here are new in some classical cases, e.g., for the generalization of \eqref{eq:cq20knv1tn} to weight vectors with all three weights nonzero (compare with \cite{watson-2008, MR2982336, 2013arXiv1303.6972S, 2018arXiv180609767C, MR4193477, MR4879363}).
-Another new feature is the uniformity of our estimates with respect to the $K$-type of the observable ($\varphi_3$ in the above discussion), avoiding the exponential loss present in some previous estimates \cite[Remarks 10.1 and A.8]{MR4879363}.
-This gain in uniformity allows applications to smooth observables in settings previously limited to $K$-finite ones (see Example~\ref{example:cq2010s6bn} below).
+Another new feature is the uniformity of our estimates with respect to the $K$-type of the observable ($\varphi_3$ in the above discussion), avoiding the exponential loss present in previous works (see \cite[p.~969]{MR1465794} and \cite[Remarks 10.1 and A.8]{MR4879363}) and allowing applications to smooth observables in settings previously limited to $K$-finite ones (see Example~\ref{example:cq2010s6bn} and \S\ref{sec:cq72y5it3a}).

 We do not evaluate the $c_{\mathfrak{p}}$ exactly.
 This loss in precision is compensated by a gain in simplicity, as the proof uses only standard representation-theoretic tools: matrix coefficient bounds \cite{MR946351}, a positivity argument involving the complementary series, a linearization identity for matrix coefficient integrals \cite[Lemma 3.4.2]{michel-2009}, and the convexity principle for local Rankin--Selberg integrals (\cite[\S2.4]{PDN-AP-AS-que}, generalized from $\mathbb{Q}_p$ to all local fields).
 While these ingredients are familiar, we hope it will be useful to record how they combine to give a soft deduction of quantum unique ergodicity from subconvexity.